BinaryGamer/csesoc-edu-wsl-install-guide/guide.md

 Welcome to the official CSESoc Edu guide on setting up a local development environment using WSL2!

+This guide is also available as a video 📷, which you may find easier to follow.

 By following this guide you will learn how to create and work seamlessly on a Linux environment using your Windows computer, without having to deal with the hassle that is VLAB and SSH.

 > Fair warning, if you are currently a **COMP1511** student, and you aren't too familiar with Linux or developing locally, it is strongly recommended that you continue to use `VLAB` or `VSCode SSH FS` for at least the first few weeks, until you feel comfortable, before seeking out a more advanced method for developing locally.